RosettaCommons/documentation/application_documentation/docking-protocol.md

 Modes
 -----

--   **[u'Full protocol']** - The full protocol involved first exploring the conformational space of the partners through a low resolution search followed by all-atom local refinement through a Monte Carlo+Minimization algorithm.
+-   **Full protocol** - The full protocol involved first exploring the conformational space of the partners through a low resolution search followed by all-atom local refinement through a Monte Carlo+Minimization algorithm.
--   **[u'Low Resolution Docking Only']** - The protein is represented as backbone plus centroid representation of sidechains, i.e. the sidechain is represented as one giant atom to save CPU time.
+-   **Low Resolution Docking Only** - The protein is represented as backbone plus centroid representation of sidechains, i.e. the sidechain is represented as one giant atom to save CPU time.
 In this stage RosettaDock attempts to find the rough orientation of the docking partners for the high-resolution search.
--   **[u'High Resolution Docking Only (Local Refinement)']** - All atoms in the protein are represented, and the position found in the low-resolution search is optimized.
+-   **High Resolution Docking Only (Local Refinement)** - All atoms in the protein are represented, and the position found in the low-resolution search is optimized.
 Rigid body MCM is alternated with sidechain repacking so that the sidechains can adjust to a new, more favorable orientation and vice versa.
 The high-resolution stage uses up the most CPU time of Rosetta.
--   **[u'Local High Resolution Minimization']** - Similar to Local refinement, all atoms in the protein are represented.
+-   **Local High Resolution Minimization** - Similar to Local refinement, all atoms in the protein are represented.
 A single run of minimization, as opposed to a series of Monte Carlo+Minimization cycles, is done to minimize the energy of the rigid body position.
 Minimization is followed by side-chain packing.
--   **[u'Global or local docking']** can be acheived by using different starting perturbation flags to generate a starting structure from the input structure.
+-   **Global or local docking** can be achieved by using different starting perturbation flags to generate a starting structure from the input structure.

 Input Files
 ===========